DhruvMahalwar/Inventory-Management/README.md

 Feel free to contribute to the project and make it even more robust and feature-rich! 🙌

 **Note:** Ensure to have the required dependencies installed before running the code.
-Check the "Requirements" section in the documentation for details.